voudeonibus/Tourniquet/README.md

 ### Note

-Can configure all options as environment variables in UpperCase(eg: REDIS_PORT), except the parameter **port**, that as environment variables should be **TOURNIQUET_PORT**
+You can configure all options as environment variables in UpperCase(eg: REDIS_PORT), except the parameter **port**, that as environment variables should be **TOURNIQUET_PORT**

 ### Example